liuliuyuan6/POCL/data/dolly/README.md

 Original version: [aisquared/databricks-dolly-15k](https://huggingface.co/datasets/aisquared/databricks-dolly-15k).

-This dataset is used to train MiniLLM.
+This dataset is used to train POCL.